Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Introduction

 \section{Introduction}

-Climate change is one of the defining challenges of our time, driven primarily by anthropogenic greenhouse gas emissions, most notably carbon dioxide (CO\textsubscript{2}) \cite{kikstra2022ipcc}.
+Climate change, driven primarily by human-made carbon dioxide (CO\textsubscript{2}) emissions, demands urgent action to stabilize atmospheric concentrations and limit global warming \cite{kikstra2022ipcc}.
 These emissions contribute to rising global temperatures, erratic weather patterns, and significant disruptions to ecosystems worldwide \cite{kikstra2022ipcc, wheeler2013climate,tol2018economic,karl2009global}.
-Scientific consensus underscores the urgent need to reduce these emissions, and in response, international and regional organizations have set ambitious targets to stabilize atmospheric CO\textsubscript{2} levels.
-Against this backdrop, technological solutions, particularly carbon capture and storage (CCS), have emerged as pivotal components of global decarbonization strategies \cite{bui2018carbon,hellevang2015carbon,budinis2018assessment}.
+Carbon capture and storage (CCS) has emerged as a pivotal technology for decarbonizing hard-to-abate sectors, offering the potential to capture CO\textsubscript{2} from industrial sources and store it securely in geological formations \cite{bui2018carbon,hellevang2015carbon,budinis2018assessment}.

+This study conducts a geological CO\textsubscript{2} storage assessment in emerging CCS markets, using Poland as a case study to evaluate sequestration capacity in regions with developing infrastructure and policy frameworks.
+By synthesizing scattered scientific research, industrial reports, and evolving regulatory frameworks, this multidisciplinary review develops a systematic methodology to assess sequestration potential, providing a structured framework adaptable to lower-maturity global CCS regions.
+The analysis examines geological characteristics, technical and economic feasibility, policy development, and socio-economic factors that policymakers and industry stakeholders must navigate to formulate robust CCS strategies.
+This framework serves as a blueprint for high-level assessments, outlining standardized storage assessment protocols necessary to enhance large-scale implementation.

 Within this global framework, the European Union (EU) has taken a leading role in climate policy.
 Initiatives such as the European Green Deal \cite{fetting2020european,claeys2019make} and the Fit for 55 package \cite{erbach2022fit,schlacke2022implementing} highlight the EU's commitment to achieving climate neutrality by the mid-century, with a mandated 55\% reduction in greenhouse gas emissions by 2030 compared to 1990 levels \cite{dupont2024three,wolf2021european}.
-These policies not only compel member states to adopt comprehensive decarbonization strategies but also promote the development and deployment of innovative technologies.
-In this context, CCS is recognized for its capacity to capture CO\textsubscript{2} from industrial sources and store it securely in geological formations, addressing emissions from sectors that are particularly difficult to decarbonize \cite{dixon2015legal,groenenberg2008effective,nooraiepour2025norwegian}.
+These policies not only compel member states to adopt comprehensive decarbonization strategies.

-CCS technology operates by capturing CO\textsubscript{2} at its source, transporting it through pipelines, ships or other means, and injecting it into suitable geological reservoirs for long-term storage.
-This integrated approach fosters a cascade of technological developments, supports the expansion of critical infrastructure, and requires robust regulatory frameworks to ensure safe and effective CO\textsubscript{2} storage across Europe.